tilidev/TSE-Interactive_Explainable_AI/README.md

 ## Project structure

-The application consists of a desktop front-end gui and a backend api server.
-The front-end is built with the [VUE](https://vuejs.org)-Javascript framework, the back-end api with the [FastAPI](https://fastapi.tiangolo.com)-python framework.
+The application consists of a web-based frontend GUI and a backend API server.
+The frontend is built with the [Vue.js](https://vuejs.org) framework, the API with the [FastAPI](https://fastapi.tiangolo.com)-Python framework.

 ![project structure](/uploads/47aa8caab144de1185aaf9e9fa3f06b5/image.png)

-## Back-End
+## Backend

 ### Overview of Files

-The Back-end files can be found in the folder "API/".
+The Backend files can be found in the folder "API/".
 Here is a short summary about what each file or directory does:

 `main.py`:
 - starting point for FastAPI process